Summer’s Cooling Ally: Ayurvedic and TCM Recipes with Cucumber

 Summer is not just a season of warmth and brightness, but a powerful, energetic phase that influences the body, mind, and spirit.
 It is the peak of yang energy, which is more active and expressive.
 Both TCM and Ayurveda recognize summer as a time of expansion and outward movement—yet also a time when internal balance can be easily disrupted by heat, overstimulation, and depletion.

 During the summer, external heat can intensify internal fire.
 Moderation is key—while summer can get busy, overexertion or emotional overstimulation can lead to burnout.
-When heat or fire is excessive, it leads to symptoms such as irritability, anger, insomnia, skin rashes, inflammation, restlessness, excessive sweating, and even palpitations.
+Excessive heat or fire can lead to symptoms such as irritability, anger, insomnia, skin rashes, inflammation, restlessness, excessive sweating, and even palpitations.

 As we savour these warmer days, it’s a fantastic time to cool the body and nourish our Yin.
 During the summer, dry, hot, and oily qualities increase, so it’s a good idea to balance them out with foods, activities, and herbal medicines that counteract these qualities.

-Diet plays a crucial role: celebrate foods that are cooling, sweet, bitter, and astringent, and ones that support fluid balance.
+Diet plays a crucial role: celebrate foods that are cooling, sweet, bitter, and astringent, as well as those that support fluid balance.
 Seasonal fruits and vegetables, such as watermelon, cucumber, mint, mung beans, and leafy greens, are good choices.
 Meals should be light yet nourishing, with a focus on hydration and optimal digestion.
 It is also important to avoid overly spicy, greasy, or heavy foods that can generate internal heat or dampness.

 Cool Down with Cucumber Recipes

 Cucumbers are a perfect summer food!
 Technically a fruit (though they are commonly called a vegetable), they are made up of about 96% water.
 However, they are so much more than that!
-They are rich in nutrients, including vitamin A, vitamin K, and essential minerals such as calcium, potassium, and magnesium.
+They are rich in nutrients, including vitamins A and K and essential minerals such as calcium, potassium, and magnesium.

-Cucumber enters the stomach and bladder meridians and is particularly beneficial in cases of “damp-heat” conditions—a common pattern that involves a combination of internal heat and fluid stagnation, often manifesting as bloating, heaviness, or heat-related urinary issues.
+Cucumber enters the stomach and bladder meridians and is particularly beneficial for “damp-heat” conditions—a common pattern involving a combination of internal heat and fluid stagnation, often manifesting as bloating, heaviness, or heat-related urinary issues.
 It has a mild diuretic property that helps flush out toxins and excess heat through the urinary system, making it ideal for cleansing.

 If you tend to have a weak digestive system, consuming excess raw cucumber may be too cooling and contribute to digestive troubles.
 In that case, I recommend combining cucumber with warming spices like ginger or cumin to support your digestive fire.